 In Indonesia, nominee agreements are used by foreign investors when registering a foreign liability company, known as PT PMA, mainly.

-Under a nominee arrangement, the beneficiary owner appoints a nominee if he or she does not want to have the shares registered under his or her own name.
+Under a nominee arrangement, the beneficiary owner appoints a professional shareholder if he or she does not want to have the shares registered under his or her own name.

 According to the Negative Investment List, Indonesia has partially or fully closed business sectors for foreign investments.